openrport/openrport/docs/no18-file-reception.md

 you can limit the size of uploaded files in bytes by setting `max_filepush_size` parameter in `[server]` section of rport server configuration.
 By default, this limit is 10485760 bytes (ca 10,5 MB).

-## Disabling uploads on the client
+## Disabling file reception on the client
-file uploads are enabled on the client by default.
+The file reception is enabled on the client by default.
 If you want to disable it, set `[file-reception] enabled` flag to false in the client config.